Roger Ebert: Marriage

 At age 50, Ebert married trial attorney Charlie "Chaz" Hammel-Smith in 1992.
-Chaz Ebert became vice president of the Ebert Company and has emceed Ebertfest.
-He explained in his memoir, Life Itself, that he did not want to marry before his mother died, as he was afraid of displeasing her.
+Chaz became vice president of the Ebert Company and has emceed Ebertfest.
+He explained in Life Itself that he did not want to marry before his mother died, as he was afraid of displeasing her.
 In a July 2012 blog entry, Ebert wrote about Chaz, "She fills my horizon, she is the great fact of my life, she has my love, she saved me from the fate of living out my life alone, which is where I seemed to be heading...
 She has been with me in sickness and in health, certainly far more sickness than we could have anticipated.
 I will be with her, strengthened by her example.
 She continues to make my life possible, and her presence fills me with love and a deep security.
 That's what a marriage is for.
 Now I know."

 Alcoholism recovery

 Ebert was a recovering alcoholic, having quit drinking in 1979.
 He was a member of Alcoholics Anonymous and had written some blog entries on the subject.
-Ebert was a longtime friend of Oprah Winfrey, and Winfrey credited him with persuading her to syndicate The Oprah Winfrey Show, which became the highest-rated talk show in American television history.

-Lou Lumenick incident

-In September 2008, at the 2008 Toronto International Film Festival, during the premiere of Slumdog Millionaire, Ebert was attacked by New York Post film critic Lou Lumenick, who was sitting in front of him.
-Ebert was inconvenienced by Lumenick obstructing his line of sight, could not see the subtitles, and tapped him on the shoulder a few times to get him to move a bit to the side.
-Lumenick abruptly rose from his seat, shouting "Don't touch me!"; he did this again a few minutes later and then also hit Ebert with a large binder, causing a loud noise that reportedly startled the audience.
-He then understood that he had yelled at and hit Ebert, but reportedly did not apologize at the time.